 etcd moves from being an incubating to a graduated project at the CNCF

-etcd recognized as a well-matured, production-ready project at the Cloud Native Computing Foundation
+Open source distributed key-value store recognized as graduated project at Cloud Native Computing Foundation

 etcd is an open source distributed key-value store that plays a crucial role in scaling Kubernetes clusters.
 The etcd project has been on an impressive journey to maturity under the guidance of the CNCF.